VerleysenNiels/Self-assembling-swarm/README.md

 * The final line should only contain O characters.

 ## Examples
 In the first tests I only tried to make the swarm form rectangles.
 The correct shapes are formed, although they seem to be rotated a bit.
+I then gradually increased the complexity of the shape.
+The swarm was always able to form the target shape.
+I then moved over to multiple target shapes that are not connected.
+The animated results can be found below and a more in depth description is given in the paper.

 ![Form a rectangle](https://github.com/VerleysenNiels/Self-assembling-swarm/blob/master/Examples/example_rectangle_cropped.gif)